top of page

 Return To Forever

-- bkeeler
+bkeeler

-- 4 min read
+• 5 min read

-Mythology for our times - Brian Keeler
+Mythology for our Times - Landscapes of the Lakes- Brian Keeler

 The New Show At the West End Gallery in Corning, NY- March 20th- April 23, 2026

-I regard mythology, specifically in the Greco- Roman tradition as an inspiring point of departure.
-These myths offer a starting point as they provide a basic theme to elaborate upon or to invent new interpretations.
-The broader term of allegory is perhaps more apt, (as a description of my works.)
+The broader term "allegory" is perhaps more apt as a description of my works.
 Allegory refers more generally to imagery or poetry with a message and not just from ancient Mediterranean cultures.

-Above- Allegory of " Grace- Seneca August Light" a new painting by the author using a shaped - arched format panel.
-The dancing graces are derived from a bronze statue by the 19th century scuptor, Carpeaux.
+Above- Allegory of "Grace- Seneca August Light" a new painting by the author using a shaped - arched panel.
+The dancing graces are derived from a bronze statue by the 19th century sculptor Carpeaux.
 That sculpture is in the Clark Art Institute Museum in Williamstown, MA.
-View a video of a study of this being created- at the bottom.
+View a video of a study of this being created- the link is at the bottom.

 The Narrative and the Tradition-

-Above- "Vernal Equinox- Seneca".
+Above- "Vernal Equinox- Seneca."
 This large-scale oil by the author depicts a view over Seneca Lake near Burdett, NY.
 This new 36" x 40" oil on linen on panel is part of the new show at the West End Gallery in Corning, NY.

 The exhibit includes 22 new paintings - done mostly within the past ten months- so it has been a productive period.
 The show also includes my landscapes of Seneca and Keuka Lake scenes.
 These traditional landscapes are often begun en plein air and finished in the studio.
 Even the large format works are sometimes begun out of doors.
 I truly love painting directly from nature.
 And the landscapes around these lakes offer a variety of inspiring views.
 Whether it is the rolling hills and vineyards, historic houses and farms or the towns of the region, the views offer plenty of inspiration.

-This new show at the West End Gallery, marks my 33rd year of being represented here.
+This new show at the West End Gallery marks my 33rd year of being represented here.
 It is a real honor to be part of this beautiful gallery- so well run by Jesse and Lin Gardner.

 For more information and to view the show on the gallery website- https://www.westendgallery.net